Islamism: Restoration of the Caliphate

 The abolition of the Ottoman Sultanate by the Grand National Assembly of Turkey on 1 November 1922 ended the Ottoman Empire, which had lasted since 1299.
 On 11 November 1922, at the Conference of Lausanne, the sovereignty of the Grand National Assembly exercised by the Government in Angora (now Ankara) over Turkey was recognized.
 The last sultan, Mehmed VI, departed the Ottoman capital, Constantinople (now Istanbul), on 17 November 1922.
 The legal position was solidified with the signing of the Treaty of Lausanne on 24 July 1923.
 In March 1924, the Caliphate was abolished legally by the Turkish National Assembly, marking the end of Ottoman influence.
 This shocked the Sunni clerical world, and many felt the need to present Islam not as a traditional religion but as an innovative socio-political ideology of a modern nation-state.

 The reaction to new realities of the modern world gave birth to Islamist ideologues like Rashid Rida and Abul A'la Maududi and organizations such as the Muslim Brotherhood in Egypt and Majlis-e-Ahrar-ul-Islam in India.
 Rashid Rida, a prominent Syrian-born Salafi theologian based in Egypt, was known as a revivalist of Hadith studies in Sunni seminaries and a pioneering theoretician of Islamism in the modern age.
-During 1922–1923, Rida published a series of articles in seminal Al-Manar magazine titled "The Caliphate or the Supreme Imamate".
-In this highly influential treatise, Rida advocates for the restoration of Caliphate guided by Islamic jurists and proposes gradualist measures of education, reformation and purification through the efforts of Salafiyya reform movements across the globe.
+During 1922–1923, Rida published a series of articles in the seminal Al-Manar magazine titled "The Caliphate or the Supreme Imamate".
+In this highly influential treatise, Rida advocates the restoration of the Caliphate, guided by Islamic jurists, and proposes gradualist measures of education, reform, and purification through the efforts of Salafiyya reform movements across the globe.

 Sayyid Rashid Rida had visited India in 1912 and was impressed by the Deoband and Nadwatul Ulama seminaries.
 These seminaries carried the legacy of Sayyid Ahmad Shahid and his pre-modern Islamic emirate.
 In British India, the Khilafat movement (1919–24) following World War I led by Shaukat Ali, Maulana Mohammad Ali Jauhar, Hakim Ajmal Khan and Maulana Azad came to exemplify South Asian Muslims' aspirations for Caliphate.